 The last frame of your trailer should end on a call-to-action.
 Don’t make the mistake of fading to black or adding random post-credits scenes.
 If the video app automatically stops on the last frame, you want it to show your call-to-action, not a black frame.

 Make sure to only use one call to action, so that there is no ambiguity on what interested players should be doing right after watching the trailer.
-If you already have a well-designed Steam page (you should!), it is a good idea to ask them to wishlist your game right away.
+If you already have Steam page, it is a good idea to ask them to wishlist your game right away.
+(How to design your Steam store page.)

-You can also experiment with collaborating with streamers and using their footage in your trailer, or even using player audio.
+You may also experiment with collaborating with streamers and using their footage in your trailer, or even using player audio.
 This Eve Online trailer is my favorite example of using actual player voices:

 On its own this trailer is actually not a great example, since it breaks a lot of rules laid out here, but considering this is probably the 30th trailer created by the Eve team it works wonderfully by focusing on a specific aspect of their game.